AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/cannot-access-magento-commerce-cloud-ui.md

 ## Issue

 When trying to log in to your Adobe Commerce on cloud infrastructure UI for the first time, you get a *403: Environment Access Denied* error.
-This error occurs because going to the cloud URL for the first time loads the master branch.
+This error might occur because going to the cloud URL for the first time loads the master branch, and you might not have access to that branch.

 ## Solution